riograndewaves/riograndewaves.github.io/wrri.md

    The Bureau of Reclamation has allocated $60 million of taxpayer dollars to mitigate drought impacts on the lower Rio Grande.
 The Water Resources Research Institute (WRRI) seeks public input on how to spend this money.

+WRRI has an online survey for people to rank strategies (**we have some suggestions below!**) to mitigate the effect of drought.
+It would be great if a large number of people (you!) could respond.

 **Please help to restore a living river by responding!
-Your input can make a difference.**
+Your input can make a difference.
+The deadline is June 30, 205**

-WRRI has an [online survey](https://survey123.arcgis.com/share/2acd82fb2ab94a9e915283875d4fdc1d){:target="_blank"} for people to rank strategies (**we have some suggestions below!**) to mitigate droughts.
-It would be great if a large number of people (you!) could respond. **The deadline for input is June 30.**

 ### Quick roadmap of survey